Today, we’ll explore an interesting aspect of Italian culture: the Italian mammoni, or mama’s boys.

 Characteristics of Italian Mammoni (Mama’s Boys)

-Now that we know the origins of the mammoni phenomenon let’s take a closer look at the common traits of Italy’s mama’s boys.
+Now that we know the origins of the mammoni phenomenon, let’s take a closer look at four common traits of Italy’s mama’s boys.

 Mammoni are deeply attached to their mothers, often turning to them for emotional support and guidance.
 This close bond is heartwarming and, in some cases, can hinder the development of a young man’s independence.